Cuck (album): Album rollout and singles

-On April 21, West announced that he was changing the title of the album to Cuck (in popular culture, short for cuckold), which he said represented "[his] whole style".
-He released the music video for the second single called "Cousins" the same day in a tweet, with part of the text reading "This song is called COUSINS about my cousin that's locked in jail for life for killing a pregnant lady a few years after I told him we wouldn't 'look at dirty magazines together' anymore."
+On April 21, West announced that he was changing the title of the album to Cuck (short for cuckold in popular culture), which he said represented "[his] whole style".
+He released the music video for the second single called "Cousins" the same day in a tweet, revealing the song is based on his cousin who was imprisoned for murdering a pregnant woman a few years after West told him they would not "look at dirty magazines together" anymore.
 The track contains lyrics discussing West's experience having an incestuous relationship with a male cousin as a child and his recreational use of nitrous oxide.
 The music video consists of low quality footage drawn from home media, TV commercials, and pornography.
+West posted a new tracklist for Cuck on X with the nickname "CUCK V2" on April 28.

 On May 7, West stated on Twitter that he was uploading the third single called "Heil Hitler".
-On May 8, he released the music video for the single, featuring men draped in animal skins singing the chorus, with the outro sampling speech by Adolf Hitler.
+On May 8, he released the music video for the single, featuring men draped in animal skins singing the chorus, with the outro sampling a speech by Adolf Hitler.
 West subsequently released the song on SoundCloud and Scrybe.
 West then stated on May 9 that the song was "banned by all digital streaming platforms".
 An instrumental version titled "The Heil Symphony" was uploaded in its place on May 14.